Follow these tried and true link-building strategies for improving your SEO rankings, part of our series of 101 methods for improving your SEO.

 (Image Source: Wikipedia)

-If you’ve ever built links or hired a company to build links for your website that could be considered spammy or questionable, then those links may be holding you back in the rankings.
+If you’ve ever built links or hired a company to build links for your other websites that could be considered spammy or questionable, then those links may be holding you back in the rankings.
 Unnatural links are algorithmically caught and monitored by Google – too many of them can cause a ranking penalty.
 That’s why it’s a good idea to routinely check your link profile and scan for any “bad” links.
 You can use Google Search Console (Search Traffic à Links to Your Site) to download a list of links pointing to your site, then analyze them using a tool like Screaming Frog or Scrapebox.
 When you find a spammy or suspicious link, first try to remove it yourself.
-If you can’t, contact the site’s webmaster and request its removal.
+If you can’t, contact the site’s webmaster, and relevant websites and request its removal.